 When To Resist the Urge to ERG

 Despite these benefits there are times when ERG mode can actually be detrimental to a given session.
-The most obvious is during sessions when you are trying to determine your Functional Threshold Power, or FTP.
-If you haven’t been to see the doctor for a dose of tough glove that is Rubber Glove, you’re in for a….treat.
-The whole idea of doing a power test like Rubber Glove is to determine the absolute maximum effort you can sustain, allowing you to set your FTP for future suffering.
-The issue with ERG mode is that The Sufferfest Training Centre sets the power targets for all of the efforts in a workout based on your current FTP.
-It’s a classic Sufferlandrian Catch 22: how can one possibly know the percentage of one’s old FTP that is sustainable for 20 minutes when the reason for the Dr’s Visit is finding your new FTP?
+The most obvious is during sessions when you are trying to determine your Four Dimensional Power™ Profile.
+If you haven’t been to see the doctor for a dose of tough glove that is Full Frontal, you’re in for a….treat.
+The whole idea of doing a power test like Full Frontal is to determine the absolute maximum effort you can sustain across 4 different power profiles.
+The issue with ERG mode is that The Sufferfest Training Centre sets the power targets for all of the efforts in a workout based on your current FTP or 4DP™ settings.
+It’s a classic Sufferlandrian Catch 22: how can one possibly know their current power if you are testing for your future power targets?

-The main limitation of ERG mode is this: all effort levels are based off of your your FUNCTIONAL Threshold Power.
-That F-word makes all of the difference.
-FTP isn’t a fixed value.
+The main limitation of ERG mode is this: all effort levels are based off of your 4DP™ Profile.
+That 4DP™ isn't a fixed value.
 It’s a fluid, ever-moving target, one that can change from week to week and even day to day.
 When you’re on the bike you have your own internal Suffer-meter that tells you whether pushing 220 watts feels like a 5 out of 10 or an 11 out of 10 on any given day.
 As smart as it is, your smart-trainer isn’t plugged into your Suffer-meter.
 You’re going to have days when you feel like your legs are made of Couchlandrian balsa wood.
 Everyone does.
 Sometimes it’s because you are at the tail end of a 2 week block of structured suffering and your body is reaching its limits.
 Or maybe you just didn’t eat and drink enough before entering your torture chamber.
-On those days your FTP might be 5% lower than when you last did Rubber Glove.
-Again with the F-word.
-What is Functional Threshold Power one day won’t necessarily be the next.
+On those days your POWER might be 5% lower than when you last did Full Frontal.
+What is 4DP™ one Day one day won’t necessarily be the next.
 That’s normal.
-You have to put your ego aside and listen to your body, it knows a thing of two.
+You have to put your ego aside and listen to your body, it knows a thing or two.
 Take the hint and dial back the intensity of your workout by 5% or so.
 If you don’t and insist on pushing it, the chances are you’ll overextend yourself, not complete the workout, and send your mental state into a Downward Spiral that is more toilet-like than Sufferlandrian, all because of a single bad session.
 But remember: a single bad session does not a Couchlandrian make.
 It simply means that you need to rest and recover as enthusiastically as you Suffer.

 The opposite can also be true.
-After several weeks of good, consistent Suffering, and *gasp* proper rest, your FTP might have gone up 5%.
-Unless you’ve booked an appointment with The Doctor, your smart trainer would have no idea.
+After several weeks of good, consistent Suffering, and *gasp* proper rest, your 4DP™ might have gone up 5%.
+Unless you’ve booked an appointment with Full Frontal, your smart trainer would have no idea.
 It can’t read your mind..
 You might end up breezing through a workout that was supposed to leave you with a third-class, one-way ticket to grovel town.
 That means you didn’t quite Suffer like you should have, and that makes GvA shed a single tear.